Wicked (2024 film): Poster controversy

-This is the wildest, most offensive thing I have seen, equal to that awful AI [sic] of us fighting, equal to people posing the question "is your [pussy] green" [a reference to a 2014 meme] ...
+This is the wildest, most offensive thing I have seen, equal to that awful AI [sic] of us fighting, equal to people posing the question "is your [p__] green" [a reference to a 2014 meme] ...
 None of this is funny.
 None of it is cute.
 It degrades me.
 It degrades us.
 The original poster is an ILLUSTRATION.
 I am a real life human being, who chose t [sic] look right down the barrel of the camera to you, the viewer ...because without words we communicate with our eyes.
 Our poster is an homage not an imitation, to edit my face and hide my eyes is to erase me.
 And that is just deeply hurtful.

-The user later deleted the post out of respect for the actress, saying their intentions were not malicious and they had not anticipated the reaction.
+The user later deleted the post out of respect for Erivo, adding that their intentions were not malicious and they had not anticipated the reaction.
 However, on October 20, the user reposted their edit, saying while they felt Erivo's feelings were valid, they stood by the image as "an innocent fan edit to pay homage to the original Broadway poster".
-On October 19, during the 4th Academy Museum Gala red carpet arrivals, Grande responded to the controversy, saying, "I think it's very complicated because I find AI so conflicting and troublesome sometimes, but I think it's just kind of such a massive adjustment period ...
-This is something that is so much bigger than us, and the fans are gonna have fun and make their edits ...
-And I have so much respect for my sister, Cynthia, and I love her so much."
-On October 29, Erivo was asked by Entertainment Tonight about the nature of her comments, and said "it wasn't necessarily a clapback ...
-Because I think I'm really protective of the role ...
+On October 19, Grande responded to the controversy, saying, "I think it's very complicated because I find AI so conflicting and troublesome sometimes, but I think it's just kind of such a massive adjustment period...
+This is something that is so much bigger than us, and the fans are gonna have fun and make their edits...
+I have so much respect for my sister, Cynthia, and I love her so much."
+On October 29, Erivo was asked by Entertainment Tonight about the nature of her comments, and said that "it wasn't necessarily a clapback...
+Because I think I'm really protective of the role...
 I am passionate about it, and I know that the fans are passionate about it, and I think, for me, it was just like a human moment of wanting to protect little Elphaba.
 It was a human moment.
 I probably should've called my friends, but it's fine."